kishandonga/EasyPrefs/README.md

 ### Contributing

 Contributions are welcome!
-If you find a bug please report it and if you want add new feature then please suggest to me.
-If you want to contribute code please file an issue and create a branch off of the current dev branch and post a pull request.
+If you find a bug please report it and if you want to add a new feature then please suggest it to me.
+If you want to contribute code please file an issue or create a branch of the current dev branch and post a pull request.

 ### About me

-I'm Kishan Donga and you can connect with me via below links, I am a developer and I love to create innovations.
+I'm Kishan Donga and you can connect with me via the below links, I am a developer and I love to create innovations.

 LinkedIn [@ikd96](https://www.linkedin.com/in/ikd96/)
 Email [kishandonga.92@gmail.com](mailto:kishandonga.92@gmail.com)